marneylc/ACME/README.md

          * or you can call `conda env export --from-history`
             * This will tell you explicitly what the `environment.yml` file required.
 5. Sanity check:
-   * You should be in a conda activated terminal, inside of the `acme_env` virtual environment.
+   * You should be in a conda activated terminal, with the active environment being our `acme_env` virtual environment.
    * You should also be in the `ACME` folder, which is the root of the project,
    * The `setup.py` file should also be in the `ACME` folder.
-6. Now we have `pip` use the `setup.py` file to modify the environment.
+6. Now we use `pip` to execute the `setup.py` file which creates a terminal entry-point for the application.
    * ` python -m pip install -e .`
       * tells python to run pip install with the `-e` flag that signals to use a local `setup.py` file.
       * we pass `.` to say that the `setup.py` file is located in the current working directory.